 Large parts of South Australia and the Murray-Darling Basin have been declared drought affected.

-After two consecutive years of low rainfall and inflows across the Murray-Darling Basin, the volume of water in storage is now at 43 per cent of capacity.
+After two consecutive years of low rainfall and low inflows across the Murray-Darling Basin, as at 26 September 2019 the volume of water in storage is at 44 per cent capacity.
+This compares to the long-term average at this time of year of 80 per cent capacity.

 PIRSA is leading South Australia's drought response, working with industry, the Australian and local governments, other agencies and support services to help farm families, farm businesses and rural communities to prepare for and manage the drought conditions.
 DEW is leading the management of water availability and water resources operations in the River Murray.